-On Dr APJ Abdul Kalam's birth anniversary today, here's a look at some interesting and lesser known facts about one of the most admired President of our country
+On Dr APJ Abdul Kalam's death anniversary today, here's a look at some interesting and lesser known facts about one of the most admired President of our country

 >> Dr APJ Abdul Kalam, a scientist and India's 11th President, was born on 15 October 1931 in Rameswaram, Tamil Nadu, in a Tamil Muslim family.
 He came from a humble background and started working at an early age to support his family.
 After completing school, Dr Kalam distributed newspapers to financially contribute to his father Jainulabudeen, who was a boat owner.

 >> He studied physics at the St Joseph's College, Tiruchirappalli, from where he graduated in 1954 and did Aerospace Engineering at the Madras Institute of Technology, Chennai in 1960.

 >> Dr Kalam joined Defense Research and Development Organization (DRDO) as a scientist and started his career by designing a small helicopter for the Indian Army.
 He was also part of the INCOSPAR committee working under Dr Vikram Sarabhai, the renowned space scientist.
 In 1969, he was transferred to the Indian Space Research Organization (ISRO) where he was the project director of India's first indigenous Satellite Launch Vehicle (SLV-III) which successfully deployed Rohini satellite near earth's orbit in July 1980.